sdelements/sde-mcp/README.md

 * `update_countermeasure` - Update countermeasure status or details
 * `add_countermeasure_note` - Add a note to an existing countermeasure (convenience tool for adding notes only)

+**Important Note on Adding Notes:**
+- `update_countermeasure` with the `notes` parameter sets a `status_note`, which is only saved when the status actually changes
+- If a countermeasure already has the target status, use `add_countermeasure_note` instead to ensure the note is saved
+- Alternatively, you can change the status to a different value first, then back to the target status to trigger saving the `status_note`

 ### Project Surveys
 * `get_project_survey` - Get the complete survey structure for a project
 * `get_survey_answers_for_project` - Get the survey answers that are currently selected/assigned for a project in readable format